MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 The following Kubernetes cluster deployment and management capabilities are available:

 - **Autoscaling**.
-You can now enable the autoscaling feature when you create or update Kubernetes cluters and nodepools.
+You can now enable the autoscaling feature when you create or update Kubernetes cluters and node pools.
 - **Support for NVIDIA A16**.
 You can now create node pools in new VM sizes with GPU NVIDIA A16.
 For more information, see [Use GPUs for compute-intensive workloads](deploy-gpu-node-pool.md).
 - **Manual image download**.
 You can now manually download VHD images of Kubernetes clusters and upload to an Azure Stack HCI cluster.
 See [Download Kubernetes VHDs manually](offline-download.md).
 - **Diagnostic settings**.
 You can export audit logs and other control plane logs to one or more destinations.
 For more information, see [Diagnostic settings in Azure Monitor](/azure/azure-monitor/essentials/diagnostic-settings).